-- ✓ For soil stockpile storage over 14 days, cover with a tarp or provide temporary turf stabilization to prevent erosion. - ✓ Store materials sufficiently away from storm drains or waterbodies. - ✓ Provide three-sided jersey barriers to serve as perimeter controls and sediment barriers.
-Install additional ESC controls as necessary (e.g., erosion eels, etc.). - ✓ Provide inlet protection or move stockpile where migrating materials may enter storm drains. - ✓ Clean up all migrating materials upon discovery and repair the source of the migrating pollutant to prevent potential contamination of stormwater. - ✓ Routinely inspect outdoor material stockpiles for migrating materials.
+- ✓ For soil stockpile storage over 14 days, cover with a tarp or provide temporary turf stabilization to prevent erosion. - ✓ Store materials sufficiently away from storm drains or water bodies. - ✓ Provide three-sided jersey barriers to serve as perimeter controls and sediment barriers.
+Install additional ESC controls as necessary (e.g., erosion eels, etc.). - ✓ Provide inlet protection or move stockpile where migrating materials may enter storm drains. - Clean up all migrating materials upon discovery and repair the source of the migrating pollutant to prevent potential contamination of stormwater. - ✓ Routinely inspect outdoor material stockpiles for migrating materials.

 Immediately place source controls where the identified issue is a potential concern to water quality.
 Conduct maintenance on the pollutant source as soon as practicable.
-Facilities Director should retain records of any maintenance work and store on-site alongside this document.
+The Director of Facilities or designee should retain records of any maintenance work and store on site alongside this document.